Constraining the axiverse with reionization: Single axion results

 Before embarking on our analysis with multiple axions in string theory models, we first present constraints on the parameter space $(m_a, g_{a\gamma\gamma}, T_{\rm reh})$ for a single-axion model.
 This allows us to benchmark our method against existing results in the literature and to present a new result on the maximum allowed value of $T_{\rm reh}$ across the axion parameter space.

 Figure~\ref{fig:dtaumapTRH5MeV} shows the optical depth $\tau_{\mathrm{reio}}$ in the $(m_a, g_{a\gamma\gamma})$ plane for a reheating temperature $T_{\rm reh} = 5\,\mathrm{MeV}$.
 We show three separate contours for comparison.
 The yellow contour shows the $2\sigma$ constraint derived from our model-independent analysis based on limits on high-redshift energy injection, labeled $\tau_{\mathrm{highz}}$~\cite{Cheng:2025cmb}.
-The red contour corresponds to the exclusion derived by comparing the total optical depth $\tau_{\rm reio}$ to the \textit{Planck} constraint, assuming standard low-redshift reionization only, denoted $\tau_{\rm lowz}$.
+The red contour corresponds to the exclusion derived by comparing the total optical depth $\tau_{\rm reio}$ to the \textit{Planck} constraint, assuming standard low-redshift reionization only, denoted $\tau_{\mathrm{lowz}}$.
 For reference, the blue contour reproduces the bound from Ref.~\cite{Langhoff:2022bij}.
+The overall shape of the contours is governed by the interplay between the axion decay lifetime and its freeze-in abundance.
+The upper-right boundary follows $g_{a\gamma\gamma} \propto m_a^{-3/2}$, corresponding to axions that decay before recombination and do not contribute to the ionization history.
+The lower-left boundary comes from the suppression of the freeze-in abundance at small masses and couplings, while the strongest constraints arise in the region where the axion abundance is large and the decay occurs within the redshift interval relevant for reionization.
 Our analysis demonstrates that our model-independent treatment accurately reproduces the limits from previous work~\cite{Langhoff:2022bij, Poulin:2016anj}, while being only marginally more conservative.
 In contrast, using the full $\tau_{\rm reio}$ constraint without accounting for the standard low-redshift reionization history leads to overly conservative exclusions.

 We have thus validated two key elements of our pipeline: (i) our freeze-in fits~\cite{Jain:2024dtw}, which are consistent with the relic abundance calculations in Ref.~\cite{Langhoff:2022bij}; and (ii) our model-independent CMB analysis of the ionization history, which leads to the $\tau_{\mathrm{highz}}$ posterior and agrees with the results obtained using the ``on-the-spot'' approximation developed in Ref.~\cite{Poulin:2016anj}.